wballard/starphleet/index.md

 Vagrant is a handy way to get a working autodeployment system inside a virtual machine right on your local workstation.
 Prebuilt base images are provided in the `Vagrantfile` for VMWare, VirtualBox and Parallels.
 The Vagrant option is great for figuring if your services will start/run/autodeploy without worrying about cloud configuration.

-1. From the cloned [Starphleet](https://github.com/wballard/starphleet) directory, run `$ vagrant up` in your shell, which will start a new virtual machine instance, perform a git pull on your `STARPHLEET_HEADQUARTERS`, deploy the [Linux containers](https://linuxcontainers.org/), and configure the service(s) specified in the Starphleet headquarters.
+1. From the cloned [Starphleet](https://github.com/wballard/starphleet) directory, run `$ vagrant up` in your shell, which will start a new virtual machine instance, perform a git pull on your `STARPHLEET_HEADQUARTERS`, deploy the [Linux container](https://linuxcontainers.org/), and configures the service specified in the Starphleet headquarters (including automatically running `npm install` and `npm start`).

   ```bash
   $ vagrant up